MarieGotthardt/id2223-lab1/README.md

 [Hugging Face Wine Space](https://huggingface.co/spaces/MarieGotthardt/wine)

-//add image and hopsworks and github actions
-// maybe mention here that the local experiments folder is just for experimenting

 ### Data Preparation and EDA
 In a first step, we cleaned and prepared the data.
 First, we replaced missing data.
 In case of numerical features, we therefore randomly generated data points within the range of the values of the respective features.
 For missing values of categorical data, on the other hand, we replaced missing data by a category corresponding to "Unknown".
 Afterwards, we checked the dataset for duplicated records and removed those.
 Then we transformed the